brendanconnolly/BlogPosts/KeepingItSimple.md

 In the worst cases, the original causation for the practice may have dissipated, or been rendered irrelevant for some other reason but there's no one left on the team that actually knows the why things are the way they are.
 They just follow the ritual to avoid angering the software gods.

-### We are comfortable the way things are

 ### We don't understand the Risk

 Portions of your software may be outside of the core strengths of your team.
 For testers it could be a lack of specific types of testing or domain knowledge, like security or performance testing skills.
-The same goes for developers, your team may be infected with [NIHS (Not Invented Here Syndrome](http://www.developer.com/design/article.php/3338791/Overcoming-quotNot-Invented-Herequot-Syndrome.htm) and not even know it.
+The same goes for developers, your team could be infected with [NIHS (Not Invented Here Syndrome](http://www.developer.com/design/article.php/3338791/Overcoming-quotNot-Invented-Herequot-Syndrome.htm) and not even know it.

-It may seem more simple to stick with what you know, the problems is with (as Donald Rumsfeld say) the "unknown unknowns"
+It may seem more simple to stick with what you know, the rest seems pretty complicated or maybe even unnecessary.
+The problem is with (as Donald Rumsfeld say) the "unknown unknowns"
+<iframe width="420" height="315" src="https://www.youtube.com/embed/QaxqUDd4fiw" frameborder="0"></iframe>

+You can't test for what you don't really understand.
+You can end up just guessing and assuming.

 ### We don't understand the Cost